 Court Records are public, and are accessible by anyone.
 Court Records include a case file that includes a docket and any documents and filings filed in the court case.
 You are able to access court records via the internet, or at the Lincoln County Clerk of Court office in the county where the case was filed.

 Each and every state maintains records of someone’s criminal background.
 These state databases are linked together so you can track criminal histories from other states.
 You are able to go to courthouse and make an inquiry, or you can check online.
-You must know which county the crime occured in, and if it was in a totally different state, you may have to pay a fee for a more comprehensive search.
+You must know which county the crime occurred in, and if it was in a totally different state, you may have to pay a fee for a more comprehensive search.

 A criminal history search you are able to find out if someone has been arrested, charged, or convicted for the following crimes: